matfantinel/fantinel.dev/src/lib/posts/2021-year-in-review.md

 ## What to Expect in 2022

-First of all, <SparklingHighlight>I'm getting married! 💍</SparklingHighlight> The love of my life and I are finally making it official.
+First of all, <SparklingHighlight color="secondary">I'm getting married! 💍</SparklingHighlight> The love of my life and I are finally making it official.

 Later in the year I'm also temporarily moving to Italy for a few months with my (soon-to-be) wife.
 It's going to be some sort of test drive - we'll return to Brazil before the year ends and then decide if living abroad is something we want or not.